AlDanial/cloc/README.md

 <a name="Quick_Start"></a>      []({{{1)
 # [Quick Start![^](up.gif)](#___top "click to go to top of document")

-Step 1:  download cloc (several methods, see below) Step 2:  open a terminal
+Step 1:  Download cloc (several methods, see below).

+Step 2:  Open a terminal (`cmd.exe` on Windows).

-Step 3:  invoke cloc to count your source files, directories, archives, etc:
+Step 3:  Invoke cloc to count your source files, directories, or archives.
+The executable name differs depending on whether you use the development source version (`cloc`), source for a released version (`cloc-1.64.pl`) or a Windows executable (`cloc-1.64.exe`).
+On this page, `cloc` is the generic term used to refer to any of these.

 **a file**
 <pre>